wuxianjingong1/EGMCS-Net/README.md

 ## Introduction

 This project implements an **Edge-Guided Multi-Branch Network** for underwater image enhancement.
-It leverages a Commonality-Specificity model to fuse multi-branch features, improving the visual quality of underwater images.
+It leverages a commonality-specificity model to fuse multi-branch features, improving the visual quality of underwater images.
 The method effectively restores image details and colors while reducing underwater light attenuation and color distortion.

 ## Architecture